what is a site administrator?

 -

-What are the responsibilities of a site administrator?
+what are the responsibilities of a site administrator?

 -

-How much does a site administrator make?
+how much does a site administrator make?

 -

-What qualifications do I need to be an administrator?
+what qualifications do I need to be a site administrator?

 -